 Is Waterfall Software Development Methodology Better?

-So, hopefully, I’ve made a pretty strong case for why waterfall is good but you might be wondering if it’s better than agile.
-A waterfall is not necessarily better than agile because there are just certain types of applications lend themselves to one or the other.
+So, hopefully, I’ve made a pretty strong case for why the waterfall is good, but you might be wondering if it’s better than agile.
+A waterfall is not necessarily better than sharp because there are just certain types of applications lend themselves to one or the other.

 I’ve seen a lot of teams leverage both aspects of waterfall and agile in their day-to-day.
-Agile software development method is best when the product needs to be small and have frequent updates with the emphasis on the getting to the market fast.
-On the other hand, the waterfall is best when the quality is more important than the speed with the emphasis on the testing and durability of the application.
+The agile software development method is best when the product needs to be small and have frequent updates with the emphasis on getting to the market fast.
+On the other hand, the waterfall is best when the quality is more important than the speed with a focus on the testing and durability of the application.

 Examples of Applications for Waterfall Software Development Technique

-The examples of applications that are better for a waterfall or agile well let’s take a look at a health care website.
-Because of the sensitivity and nature of the people’s health, you are gonna have to build something that works right out of the gate without any problems or at least minimize the problems that they have.
-If something goes wrong, you’re gonna have to have the support staff and structure to address your users’ questions.
-In this case for a healthcare application you are likely gonna have to think through a number of scenarios to make sure that your application is working and if it does not you have recourse for your users.
+The examples of applications that are better for a waterfall or agile well, let’s take a look at a health care website.
+Because of the sensitivity and nature of the people’s health, you are going to have to build something that works right out of the gate without any problems or at least minimise the problems that they have.
+If something goes wrong, you’re going to have to have the support staff and structure to address your users’ questions.
+In this case for a healthcare application, you are likely going to have to think through several scenarios to make sure that your application is working and if it does not, you have recourse for your users.

-If you contrast that to an online store where somebody might be selling their art.
-Most of the time it’s not life or death as somebody can’t buy a painting.
-Your users will likely come back to the website and put up with a number of bugs even if they’re not successful in the first try.
+If you contrast that to an online store where somebody might be selling their art, most of the time it’s not life or death as somebody can’t buy a painting.
+Your users will likely come back to the website and put up with many bugs even if they’re not successful in the first try.

-Another good example of a waterfall application would be something for your bank.
+Another excellent example of a waterfall application would be something for your bank.
 Your money is important to you your trust in that bank is the only thing that’s keeping you there.
 So, if the bank’s application doesn’t work or it is really bugged.
 You might start to question the legitimacy of that bank.
-So, again the application has to work from the very first time that it is used from any number of users in any number of locations or situations.
+So, the app has to work from the very first time that it is used from any number of users in any number of locations or situations.

 We are hopeful that you got all the answers to your questions regarding waterfall software development.
 Please comments below for an addition to this topic or any related questions.